1. What are the tools of performance testing?

 40. What are the key components of a bug report?

-41. What is bug leakage and bug release?
+41. What are bug leakage and bug release?

-Bug Leakage: A bug which is actually missed by the testing team while testing and the build was released to the Production.
-If now that bug (which was missed by the testing team) was found by the end user or customer then we call it as Bug Leakage.
+Answer: Bug Leakage: A bug which is actually missed by the testing team while testing and the build was released to the Production.
+If now that bug (which was missed by the testing team) was found by the end-user or customer then we call it as Bug Leakage.

 42. Tell me some key points to consider while writing a bug report.